atbcb/ICTTestingBaseline/docs/08ColorMeaning.md

 This requirement does not mean that color cannot be used; it means that color cannot be the only means of conveying the information.

 In the same way, other sensosry characteristics can limit understanding.
-For example, users who rely on screen readers cannot determine what content is being referenced with directional cues such "as at the bottom of the page" or "on the left".
-Similarly use of sound to indicate the correct answer was selected would also need a visual cue to allow users without hearing to receive the same information.
-Use of only a graphic symbol, shape, location, or sound makes content or instructions inaccessible to some users.
+For example, users who rely on screen readers cannot determine what content is being referenced with directional cues, such as "at the bottom of the page" or "on the left"; reference to the shape of an object; or description of an object's color.
+Similarly, use of sound to indicate the correct answer was selected would also need a visual cue to allow users without hearing to receive the same information.
+Use of ***only*** a graphic symbol, shape, location, or sound makes content or instructions inaccessible to some users.

 ### Test Method Rationale
-Users impacted by this requirement may not utilize assisstive technology, such as users with Color Vision Deficiency.
+Users affected by this requirement are not limited to users of assistive technology (AT), such as those with Color Vision Deficiency.
 Others using AT may not have a way to determine shape, size, location, or perceive sound.
 Visual inspection is required to determine the adequacy of instructions or content to account for any limitations of sensory or color perceptions.

 ## Accessibility Requirements
 * WCAG SC 1.4.1 Use of Color -- Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 * WCAG SC 1.3.3 Sensory Characteristics -- Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.

 ## Limitations, Assumptions, or Exceptions
+* This requirement does not prohibit the use of color or sensory characteristics to provide information, directions, or cues.
+However, they must be used in conjunction with contextual, textual, and/or programmatic cues.

 ## Test Procedure for SC 1.4.1 Use of Color
 ### Select/Identify Content